skilesare/immortality/a_fresh_start/README.md

 XIII.
 Hypercatallaxian Economy

 To increase the surface area the most we need to maximize the number of antifragile-stable systems that can emerge.
 To do this I propose a type of economy that call hypercatallaxian.
-The word 'catallaxy is derived for the Greek verb katalatto, which means 'to exchant,' or 'to become reconciled wiht,' or 'to admit into the community,' or,'to make an enemy a friend.'(wikipedia)  Catallaxy is generally discussed as a property arizing out of econmy.
+The word 'catallaxy is derived for the Greek verb katalatto, which means 'to exchant,' or 'to become reconciled wiht,' or 'to admit into the community,' or,'to make an enemy a friend.'(wikipedia)  Catallaxy is generally discussed as a property arising out of econmy.
 We take these principles and build them into the economic system, thus, hyper.

 At its core, this economy occurs on a public ledger.
 As cash is held by an account, it begins to decay.
 This decay rate incentivises a person to use or convert the cash into a capital asset as quickly as possible.
 The cash does not decay into thin air.
 Instead it travels back through the public ledger to those that provided the cash in proportion to the amount provided into the account.
 This incentivises spenders to spend on accounts that they think will recieve more cash in the future.
 They are rewarded by predicting success.
 Those that guess best recieve a larger long term dividend than those that guess poorly.